tlie03/OpenDateRange/README.md

 # holds all dates from 2000-12-12 up to 2001-12-12
 dr1 = DateRange(date_from="2000-12-12", date_to="2001-12-12")

 # holds all dates from 2000-12-12 on
 dr2 = DateRange(date_from="2000-12-12", date_to=None)

 # holds all dates up to 2001-12-12
 dr3 = DateRange(date_from=None, date_to="2001-12-12")

 # holds all dates
 dr4 = DateRange(date_from=None, date_to=None)
 ```

 ### Contains operator
-To proof if a date is contained in a date range it is possible to use the in
+Pythons `in` operator can be used to proof whether a date is contained in
-operator.
+a date range.
 #### Example
 ```python
 from openDateRange import DateRange